 Investment Return July 1, 2027 and before: The investment return was determined using the weighted average of the expected return of the Plan's target asset allocation, provided by the Plan's investment advisor, Principal Financial Group.
 After July 1, 2027: The plan is expected to be settled by July 1, 2027.
 The investment return is assumed to be the expected settlement-based discount rate.
 Settlement-Based Discount Rate The settlement-based discount rate was determined using a building block approach with a 2.0% long-term inflation assumption and a 2.0% long-term risk premium (mid-term government bonds).
 Inflation Rate The inflation rate was determined based on the assumption provided by the Plan's investment advisor, Principal Financial Group as of December 2016 (1.95%), and the Congressional Budget Office's economic outlook from 2016 through 2026 (2.00%).
 Mortality The RP-2014 and MP-2014 tables were released by the Retirement Plans Experience Committee ("RPEC") of the Society of Actuaries in October 2014.
-The RP-2014 report states: "RPEC maintains that, as of their release date, the RP-2014 tables presented in this report represent the most current and complete benchmarks of U.S. private pension plan mortality experience, and the Committee recommends consideration of their use for the measurement of private pension plan obligations, effective immediately.
-The Committee also recommends generational projection of mortality rates using Scale MP-2014."
+The RP-2014 tables continue to represent the most current and complete benchmarks of U.S. private pension plan mortality experience.
 The plan is not sufficiently large to have fully credible mortality experience.
-RPEC released Mortality Improvement Scale MP-2015 in October 2015 as an update to the MP-2014 scale.
-The MP-2015 scale includes two additional years (2010 and 2011) of Social Security Administration ("SSA") experience compared to the experience considered in the development of Scale MP-2014.
-RPEC released Mortality Improvement Scale MP-2016 in October 2016 as an update to the MP-2015 scale.
-The MP-2016 scale includes three additional years (2012, 2013 and 2014) of SSA experience compared to the experience considered in the development of Scale MP-2015, and therefore incorporates the most current available information from the SSA, extended further by RPEC using a methodology similar to that used by SSA.
+The plan population is predominantly a blue collar workforce.
+RPEC has released annual updates to the MP-2014 mortality improvement scale each October since 2014.
+RPEC released Mortality Improvement Scale MP-2017 in October 2017 as an update to the MP-2016 scale.
+The MP-2017 scale includes an additional year (2015) of experience compared to the experience considered in the development of Scale MP-2016, which included experience through 2014.
+Therefore, Scale MP- 2017 incorporates the most current available information from the Social Security Administration (SSA), extended further by RPEC using a methodology similar to that used by SSA.
 Retirement The expected retirement date was provided by SDDOL for each active employee.
 Cost of Living The cost of living adjustment in each year was determined as the minimum of 3.5% or the adjustment factor such that the projected present value of future benefits after adjustment is equal to projected asset value on April 15th of each year, in accordance with the plan provisions.